bitstrings/nbm-maven/README.md

 Standard Maven *includes/excludes* syntax.
 If no `<jarSet>` is defined then all jars all selected.

-The source base directory is the NetBeans application directory.
+The source base directory is relative to the NetBeans application directory.

 ### jarsConfig/manifestEntries